The American Public Health Association is now accepting abstracts for the 140th APHA Annual Meeting.

 Submission Deadline — Abstracts are due between February 9-20.
 See the list of components below for specific deadlines.
 Deadlines will not be extended.

-Abstract Notification — All authors will be notified via email of abstract status on Friday, June 1, 2012.
+Abstract Notification — Presenters will be notified via email of abstract status on Friday, June 1, 2012.
 Please make sure your email address is correct and up-to-date.

 Registration and Membership — You do not have to be an APHA member to submit an abstract.
 However, if your abstract is accepted for presentation, the presenting author MUST become an APHA Individual member and MUST register for the Annual Meeting by the pre-registration deadline (membership does not apply to Faculty of APHA Learning Institutes or Speakers of invited sessions).